CSCfi/csc-user-guide/docs/data/Allas/using_allas/s3cmd.md

 $ s3cmd get s3://fish-bucket/zebrafish.tgz
 ```

 By default, this bucket can be accessed only by the project members.
-However, with s3cmd setacl you can make the file publicly available:
+However, with command `s3cmd setacl` you can make the file publicly available:

 First make the fish-bucket public: